South Piedmont AHEC

 Left to right: Louise Green (Holy Angels), Shawnna Fairman (Randolph Garden), Alyson Dozier (Atrium Health), Nikki Jones (South Piedmont AHEC)

-The South Piedmont AHEC Employer Collaborative was formed as part of the NC Health Talent Alliance - NC Chamber initiative to address the critical shortage of healthcare professionals in North Carolina.
-This collaborative is dedicated to transforming a statewide challenge into actionable regional goals, with the aim of creating sustainable solutions for our healthcare talent shortages.
+The South Piedmont AHEC Workforce Collaborative is a regional initiative launched through the NC Health Talent Alliance, in partnership with the NC Chamber, to address the urgent shortage of healthcare professionals across North Carolina.
+Our mission is to turn a statewide challenge into meaningful, region-specific action that builds lasting solutions for healthcare workforce development.

 Employer Collaborative Session image